Aikawa, Kanagawa: Government

 Aikawa has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
 Aikawa, together with neighboring Kiyokawa, contributes one member to the Kanagawa Prefectural Assembly.
 In terms of national politics, the town is part of Kanagawa 16th district of the lower house of the Diet of Japan.

 Economy

 Aikawa has a mixed economy, supported by agriculture and light/precision industries.
 Makino Milling Machines has a factory in Aikawa, as does Asahi Glass Co., NHK Spring Company, Merck Pharmaceuticals and Mitsubishi Motors.
 The town also serves as a bedroom community for neighboring Sagamihara and Atsugi.

 Education

 Aikawa has six public elementary schools and three public middle schools operated by the town government.
 The town does not have a high school.

+Internationalization

+Aikawa town has a population of just under 40,000, which is relatively small for a municipality in Kanagawa Prefecture, but the percentage of foreign residents is high.
+The percentage of foreign residents, approximately 7.5% of the total population, is the highest in Kanagawa Prefecture, ahead of other international cities such as Yokohama.
+In addition to South America and Asia, people from 48 countries and regions, including European and African countries, have settled in Aikawa.

+One reason for the large number of foreign residents in Aikawa is thought to be the demand for labor in the Aikawa Inland Industrial Park, one of the largest industrial parks in Kanagawa Prefecture, which was completed in 1966.
+In addition, the Planning and Policy Division of Aikawa Town cites the 1990 amendment to the Immigration Control Act as a turning point in the increase of foreign residents.
+Despite the Lehman Shock in 2008, the Great East Japan Earthquake in 2011, and the spread of the new coronavirus in 2020, the number of foreign residents in Aikawa has continued to increase.

+A large Vietnamese Buddhist temple, Chua Vietnam, is located in Aikawa Town.
+In addition to Chua Vietnam, there is also "the Cambodian Cultural Center in Japan, which was planned as a Theravada Buddhist temple and cultural center for Cambodians living in Japan; "the Lao Cultural Center in Japan", which is considered the only Lao Buddhist temple in Japan for Laotians living in Japan; and "Wat Rakhang Japan", a branch temple of Wat Rakhang, known as the Bell Temple in Thailand for Thai residents in Japan.

 Transportation

 Railway

 Aikawa does not have any passenger railway service.